berkeley-cdss/docs/ed.md

 ---
 layout: page
-title: Edstem Tips and Tricks
+title: EdStem
 nav_order: 5
 published: true
 ---

-# Edstem Tips and Tricks
+# EdStem Tips and Tricks

-[Edstem](https://edstem.org), or Ed for short, is the online course Q&A forum used at UC Berkeley.
+[EdStem](https://edstem.org), or Ed for short, is the online course Q&A forum used at UC Berkeley.
 Many TAs know the basic functionality of Ed posts, but here are some lesser known tips and tricks.

 ## Additional Features